KasparasBal/IBM_Internship_Task/README.md

 3. Node.js

+:one: `Dependencies used`

+1. React Router Dom
+2. Lightweight Charts
+3. Express
+4. Body Parser
+5. Cors

+--Dev Dependency

+6. Nodemon

-:one:  ` How to Run this project`
+:two:  ` How to Run this project`

-1. Clone / Download this repozitory.
+1. Clone / Download this repository.

 2. change directory to 'Server"